-In his war against the Austrian army, King Charles Albert of Piedmont-Sardinia was holding back, hoping that British and French troops might fight in place of his troops – support that would never arrive.
+In his war against Austria's Habsburg army, King Charles Albert of Piedmont-Sardinia was holding back, hoping that British and French troops might fight in place of his troops – support that would never arrive.
 Meanwhile, the commander of the Habsburg force in northern Italy, General Joseph Radetzky, was employing terror against the Italians.
-In mid-April in Venetia he burned the village of Montebelo and slaughtered its men, women and children, the news of which dampened enthusiasm for rebellion against Austria.
+In mid-April in Venetia he burned the village of Montebello and slaughtered its men, women and children, the news of which dampened enthusiasm for rebellion against Austria.
 And that month, Pope Pius IX turned against Italian nationalism and called for peace and an end to Catholics fighting Catholics.
 Pius IX was siding with Catholic universalism, traditionally opposed to nationalism – a universalism promoted also by the Catholic Habsburg Empire.

 In mid-May, 1848, barricades went up in Naples, accompanied by demands that armed forces be sent to join the war against Austrian occupation of Italian lands to the north.
-In June, with the help of Swiss mercenaries and pro-monarchist casual laborers, the king of Naples-Sicily, Ferdinand II, crushed the rebellion.
+In June, with the help of Swiss mercenaries and pro-monarchist casual laborers the king of Naples-Sicily, Ferdinand II, crushed the rebellion.

-Austrian imperialists, meanwhile, were maneuvering to regain control of Hungary, Vienna was upset by the refusal of Hungarians to serve in military units fighting for Habsburg rule in northern Italy.
-Violence had broken out between the Hungarians on one hand and Croats and Rumanians on the other, the latter two resisting Hungarian domination.
+Austrian imperialists, meanwhile, were maneuvering to regain control of Hungary.
+Vienna was upset by the refusal of Hungarians to serve in military units fighting for Habsburg rule in northern Italy.
+Violence had broken out between Hungarians on one hand and Croats and Romanians on the other, the latter two resisting Hungarian domination.
 Austria sided against the Hungarians and for order within the empire.
 On September 11, an Austrian army crossed the Drava River, from Croatia into Hungary.
-It was not marching rapidly toward Budapest, but people in Budapest were alarmed.
-On September 28, when an Austrian general, Field Marshal Lamberg, arrived in Budapest for consultations, a crowd inspired by radical activists dragged him from his carriage, beat and lynched him.
+It was not marching to Budapest, but people there were alarmed.
+On September 28, when Austria's Field Marshal Lamberg arrived in Budapest for consultations, a crowd inspired by radical activists dragged him from his carriage, beat and lynched him.
 The government in Vienna responded by declaring the government in Budapest dissolved.

-The turn of events in Vienna encouraged Frederick Wilhelm IV in Prussia to move against leftist disturbances and his kingdom's constitutional monarchists.
-On his orders, in early November, 13,000 soldiers from the nearby town of Potsdam marched into Berlin and put an end to street demonstrations and the making of noises through the night at the homes of targeted conservatives.
-Frederick Wilhelm replaced his prime minister, Ernst Heinrich Adolf von Pfuel, a constitutional monarchist, with a conservative military commander, Count Friedrich Wilhelm von Brandenburg.
-Brandenburg moved 50,000 troops into Berlin and forced retirement of the Constituent Assembly that Wilhelm had agreed to months before.
+The turn of events in Vienna encouraged Frederick William IV in Prussia to move against leftist and liberal disturbances.
+On his orders in early November, 13,000 soldiers from the nearby town of Potsdam marched into Berlin and put an end to street demonstrations and the making of noises through the night at the homes of conservatives.
+Frederick William replaced his prime minister, Ernst Heinrich Adolf von Pfuel, a constitutional monarchist, with a conservative military commander, Count Friedrich Wilhelm von Brandenburg.
+Brandenburg moved 50,000 troops into Berlin and forced retirement of the Constituent Assembly that William had agreed to months before.
 Gone with the Constituent Assembly were the proposals of liberals that army officers take an oath of loyalty to a constitution rather than to the emperor, and gone was the proposal that the nobility be denied its titles and privileges and that the emperor be denied "by the grace of God" from his title.
 In response to William's move, crowds in a few cities tried to seize government buildings, but to no avail.
 William's armed forces restored order.

-Copyright © 2002-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.